utkarsh-sanjivan/NodeJS-Multioptional-Boilerplate/typescript/v1/README.md

-# node-ts-jest-boilerplate
+# node-js-jest-boilerplate
-This is a boilerplate for Node JS with Typescript, Jest and supertest.
+This is a boilerplate for Node JS with Jest and supertest.